chickendinosaur/storex/README.md

 # Description

-Storex is a simple, small, state distribution.
+Storex is a simple, small, state distribution for the front-end.

 ## Problem